Athens, Ohio: Health care

 At Ohio University the Heritage College of Osteopathic Medicine was established in 1975.
 It is currently the only osteopathic medical school in the state and offers the degree Doctor of Osteopathic Medicine (D.O.).
 The college is accredited by the American Osteopathic Association.
 In 1993, Barbara Ross-Lee, D.O., was appointed to the position of dean of the Heritage College of Osteopathic Medicine; she was the first African-American woman to serve as the dean of a U.S. medical school.
 The Heritage College of Osteopathic Medicine has 814 students enrolled across three campuses in Athens, Cleveland, and Dublin.
 Ohio University partners with University Medical Associates (UMA), which was founded in 2003, and is a wide-ranging medical service provider in multiple locations around the Athens area, both on campus and off.
 UMA's mission is to deliver health care services to the residents of southeastern Ohio while providing clinical training opportunities for future osteopathic physicians.

 Ohio University also runs Campus Care, which is an on-campus clinic for enrolled students.

 Additionally, Athens is served by OhioHealth O'Bleness Memorial Hospital a 140+ bed non-profit community hospital founded in the early 1920s as Sheltering Arms Hospital.
-O'Bleness, built in the early 1970s, overlooks the Hocking River and is near the University campus.
+O'Bleness, built in the early 1970s, overlooks the Hocking River and is near the university campus.
 O'Bleness emergency department (as well as the lab & radiology) is open 24/7 365 days at year.
 The hospital has a helipad located near the ED.
 On the hospital grounds is the Cornwell Center, which houses a catheterization lab, cardiac/pulmonary rehabilitation program as well as medical offices.
 The Castrop Center houses Athens Cancer Center, medical offices plus a public pharmacy.
 A new 2 story Doctor's Park building open in 2021 with doctor offices, including exams and Lab.
 O'Bleness was in a management agreement with OhioHealth from 2010 until early 2014 when O'Bleness became a whole part of the OhioHealth system.
 In early 2021 a new 2 story Medical Office building opened.
-Between 2019-2021 a new ICU opened, numerous equipment and facilities upgrades, and major expansion and renovation of the ED.
+Between 2019 and 2021 a new ICU opened, numerous equipment and facilities upgrades, and major expansion and renovation of the ED.